CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 as long as for a single frequency.
 If you only want monthly output, the most efficient setting is ``histfreq`` = ’m’,’x’,’x’,’x’,’x’.
 The code counts the number of desired streams (``nstreams``) based on ``histfreq``.

+There is no restart capability built into the history implementation.
+If the model stops in the middle of a history accumulation period, that data is lost on restart, and the accumulation is zeroed out at startup.
+That means the dump frequency (see :ref:`restartfiles`) and history frequency need to be somewhat coordinated.
+For example, if monthly history files are requested, the dump frequency should be set to an integer number of months.

 The history variable names must be unique for netCDF, so in cases where a variable is written at more than one frequency, the variable name is